Buying Plywood — Avoid Costly Mistakes | SplicePly

 2. Ignoring the Type of Plywood Required

-Some common plywood categories include:
+Common plywood categories include:

 Example

-3. Not Checking for Moisture Resistance
+3. Not Checking Moisture Resistance

 • Surface bubbling